GLOBAL MARKETS-Stocks mixed but Brexit hopes boost Euro, Pound

 "Even in the face of amped up rhetoric, we continue to think a deal is the most plausible outcome," said Gilles Moec, AXA Group chief economist.

-The Federal Reserve's policy meeting on Dec.
-15-16 will be an added hurdle for the dollar.
+The Federal Reserve's policy meeting on Tuesday and Wednesday will be an added hurdle for the dollar.
 The market is assuming the central bank will merely refine its forward guidance on policy rather than buying more bonds or "twisting" its portfolio to add longer-dated debt.

 The Bank of England on Thursday and the Bank of Japan on Friday will close out central bank meetings for 2020.
 Before that, Wednesday brings the global flash PMIs and on Tuesday, China will issue its monthly data.